The #1 Misconception About Tinnitus Treatment

 There's no quick fix. | Changing the brain's reactivity level and neural networks takes time.
 You need a rehabilitation approach. |

 It's bigger than you. | Overcoming tinnitus requires structured care.
-You need integrative treatments and a supportive team for success. |
+You need an integrative tinnitus treatment approach and a supportive team for success. |

 The vast majority of tinnitus programs don't fully understand tinnitus.
 They may recognize that brain rewiring needs to take place to recover from tinnitus, but don't know why tinnitus loudness occurs… they only understand half the problem.